aappleby/metron/docs/TemporalLogic.md

 (N |   | W |    |    ) + W = NW|WW            = W      = OUTPUT
 ```

-Note that for each group, all symbols in that group followed by a read go to the same group, ditto for writes.
-As it turns out we can ditch the whole symbol thing entirely and just use the group namess to drive a sort of state machine:
+Note that for each group, all symbols in that group followed by a read will end up in the same group together, ditto for writes.
+If we don't need to know a variable's exact symbol and can get by with just the group, then we can ditch the whole symbol thing entirely and just use the group names to drive a sort of state machine:

 ```
 | series   | read    | write    |